 This implementation plan applies to all federal sponsors requiring RCR training.
 If the federal sponsor has additional requirements not listed within this plan, ORGS will work with the PI to ensure the necessary RCR training requirements are fulfilled.

-The Office of Laboratory and Field Safety and CITI training is required for many IRB, and all IACUC and IBC researchers.
-Training requirements vary by protocol and risk so please consult with your Principal Investigator or the Office of Research Compliance or the Office of Laboratory and Field Safety for more information.
-You may also review the mandatory training policies for each committee posted on the ORC web pages and the OLFS training requirements page.
+The Office of Laboratory and Field Safety and CITI training is required for many IRB and all IACUC and IBC researchers.
+Training requirements vary by protocol and risk so please consult with your Principal Investigator, the Office of Research Compliance, or the Office of Laboratory and Field Safety for more information.